icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT_302_Week_1_and_2/lab7.md

-## **INT302: Kali Linux Tools and System Security – Lab 7: IoT Network Forensic Investigation Using Wireshark**
+## **INT302: Kali Linux Tools and System Security – Lab 7: IoT & Enterprise Network Forensic Investigation Using Wireshark**

+---

 ### **Lab Overview**

-In this lab, participants will investigate a network breach incident affecting **TechGlobal Solutions**.
-You will use **Wireshark** to analyze network traffic captured during a suspected attack, identify malicious activities targeting IoT and enterprise systems, and gather evidence to support a forensic investigation.
+In this lab, participants will conduct a **network forensic investigation** involving **BookWorld**, a major online bookstore.
+Recently, unusual behavior has been detected in BookWorld's **database activity**, including spikes in query volumes and server resource usage, suggesting the possibility of a **cyberattack**.

+You are part of a **Digital Forensics team**.
+The business is concerned about the **integrity of customer data** and its internal systems.
+Your mission is to:

+* Conduct a thorough forensic analysis of the network traffic
+* Identify how the attacker gained access
+* Assess the scope of the breach
+* Prepare your findings in a comprehensive report

+This lab emphasizes **active packet filtering, protocol analysis, and evidence discovery**, giving you hands-on experience in real-world enterprise network forensics.

 ---